-Leena Fredriksson is a Helsinki based artist, designer, trend specialist and art educator who received her MA from the University of Art and Design Helsinki in 2005.
-Leena is currently studying art education at Aalto University.
+Leena Fredriksson is a Helsinki based artist, designer, trend specialist, and art educator who received her MA from the University of Art and Design Helsinki in 2005.
+Leena is finalizing her second Master's degree in art education at Aalto University School of Arts, Design and Architecture.
 Leena works as a designer and trend specialist at Kuudes, an insight-driven design consultancy.
 She is also the creator of Momolu, an original, design-led character brand.
 Leena’s career as an artist is at the core of her hybrid professionalism.

 Continuous longing for the Finnish archipelago emanates from Leena’s abstract paintings: harsh nature, and the movement and silence of the sea are the source of inspiration for her works/paintings.